solidrock/arcgis-runtime-samples-java/symbology/custom-dictionary-style/README.md

 ## How to use the sample

-Run the app to see a restaurants layer displayed with a simple marker symbol for all features.
-Tap "Apply renderer" to apply a dictionary renderer to the layer.
-The renderer uses symbols from a custom dictionary style to show unique symbols based on several feature attributes.
-Change the fields used for the renderer by specifying the `inspection` field for the expected `healthgrade` attribute or by choosing to use the alternate `rating` from the field called `MyRating`.
-You can also turn symbol text on, choose a field to display, and re-apply the renderer.
-Clear the renderer to return to the symbol marker symbol display.
+Run the app to see a restaurants layer displayed using a dictionary renderer with a custom style file.
+Use the drop-down menus to select a fields from the feature table to use their data as an override for the available renderer fields and see the result.
+Use the check-box to show and hide the text within the symbol.

 ## How it works